Pageboy/notes/docs/eBookProduction/What Kind of eBooks?.md

 ### The Overview Choice

 - Re-flowable or Fixed layout?
 - Which platform? or
 - Multi-platform?
 - Backlist or fresh build?
 - Print first? / Digital First?

 ### Book / eBook

 - From the same file?
 - Commit at print stage
 - Fork eBook version?
 - The differences?

 ### Page size

 - Fix spread or allow single portrait pages?
 - Proportion as tablet format?
 - Cover size?

 ### Fonts

 - Use Adobe Fonts?
 - Choose iOS fonts?
 - Always embed
 - Fine adjust: Tracking and kerning is allowed

 ### Page Margins

 - As in book, but if portrait single pages allowed then match left/right.
 - Adjust top / bottom margins in eBook fork?

 ### Table of Contents

 - Logical table of contents
 - On page table of contents
 - Both built with InDesign
 - Can be different
 - If line break in heading; include a space

 ### Index

 - Can be interactive in eBook but:
 - May need reworking if using InDesign
 - Can be removed in the eBook fork
 - Page references not chapter / section references
 - Style numbers to be interactive visible
 - built-in search may replace index

 ### Footnotes

 - Can be left as footnotes in fixed-layout ePub (or even Kindle)
 - Can be endnotes and then interactive but post edit required
 - Can be popups in re-flowable ePub
 - Can be side notes if margins allow
 - avoid _ibid_ when popup

 ### Headers/Footers

 - Not relevant to re-flowable ePub
 - In the fixed-layout ePub and if single portrait view is to be allowed then keep horizontally centred on the single page, otherwise it keeps flipping side-to-side, when moving through the pages.
 - Page numbers (on the page) may not match TOC when converting to landscape fixed-layout

 ### Images

 - Anchor if considering re-flowable eBook (good practice anyway)
 - Maintain link (don’t embed in InDesign by pasting)
 - Images may bleed (for print) - this is OK for fixed-layout but **not** if you intend to base on portrait page layout.
 - If creating for re-flowable remove bleed
 - Don’t reduce resolution for eBook until export time

 ### Images / interactive

 - Small images can be made to enlarge

-- In reflowable this is automatic so be sure to place an image larger than required on the page
+- In re-flowable this is automatic so be sure to place an image larger than required on the page
 - In fixed layout, javascript is used (InDesign does this but extra work needed beyond print)
 - Image needs to be large enough for enlargement to full screen
 - Use layers in InDesign to hold larger versions
 - Only appropriate in landscape ePub although can be in portrait with care

 ### Images / captions

 - Captions can come from metadata (good practise)
 - Captions should be part of group if anchoring
 - If allowing portrait single pages, don’t put captions on opposite page in spread (unless text indicates this eg ‘see previous page’)
 - Caption can be part of interactive enlargement (with extra work)

 ### Tables

 - do not deliver as rotated page
 - Can be set across spread but not if allowing single portrait pages
 - Complex tables can be added as long HTML page but requires more work

 ### Post Editing

 - Stylesheet can be added for further control of specific elements
 - Other edits to ePub package are possible but *roundtrip* to InDesign may be broken by this

 ### Post Editing - Front matter

 - If landscape is the intent, remove blanks pages and half title
 - Optionally add cover image as frontispiece

 ### InDesign recommendations

 - Use book panel and divide by chapter
 - Keep cover image separate (as jpeg)
 - Manage styles without over~rides

 ### Checking the ePub

 - Check validation with ePubcheck
 - ePub3 Fixed layout should work on Apple iBooks (MacOS and iOS)
 - Adobe Digital Editions 4.5
 - Readium in Google Chrome

 ### Conversion to Kindle

 - ePub3 Fixed layout can be converted
 - Only usable on Kindle tablets (Fire)
 - Some features won’t work so needs checking carefully

 ### Conversion to Apple Multi-touch book

 - content from print ready InDesign to iBooks Author
 - export each chapter as IDML
 - Import to iBooks Author
 - Different format but media rich
 - new type of structure; different from print

 [^1]: Converting a re-flowable ePub to the mobi format for the Amazon Kindle is more successful than the fixed-layout format.